 Or, see where it all began at the Museum of Flight—the original two-story barn that served as Boeing’s first headquarters was relocated here.
 Today, tour the barn to see historic exhibits about the company.

 This caffeinated beverage is ubiquitous around Seattle.
 Starbucks began here, and you can visit the original location at Pike Place Market.
 Beyond that, the city is full of charming coffee shops.
-Also at the market, Local Color serves Caffe Vita coffee and also displays art and gifts from local artists.
 The Fremont Coffee Company, in Fremont, is in an old house—enjoy a cup of coffee in one of the many cozy nooks available.
-One of downtown’s newest coffee shops is Anchorhead Coffee.
-Find both hot drinks and the company’s cold brew.
+One of downtown’s best third-wave coffee shops is Anchorhead Coffee.
+Find both hot drinks and cold brew.

 In the last few years, distilleries have popped up around Seattle.
 These spots are creating some fabulous spirits both popular (whiskey, vodka, gin) and more obscure (aquavit, other heritage liqueurs).
 Many bars around the city feature local spirits in cocktails; be sure to ask what is available.
 Many distilleries offer tours of their facilities and it’s an interesting way to learn what goes into creating the product.

 Stretching along the shores of Seattle from Alki Beach in West Seattle north to West Point in Magnolia, Elliott Bay is a bustling hub of water activity.
-Many spots throughout the city—from rooftops to sidewalks—provide views of the water, but if you’d like to get out on the bay, options include the King County Water Taxi, which travels from downtown’s waterfront to Alki Beach; Argosy Cruises, with sightseeing options on the bay and beyond; and the Washington State Ferries, with routes to Bainbridge Island or Bremerton that travel across Elliott Bay.
+Many spots throughout the city—from rooftops to sidewalks—provide views of the water, but if you’d like to get out on the bay, options include Argosy Cruises, with sightseeing options on the bay and beyond and the Washington State Ferries, with routes to Bainbridge Island or Bremerton that travel across Elliott Bay.

 A visit to Seattle isn’t complete without dining on fresh fish.
 Salmon, cod and more fill dinner plates around the city.